open-cluster-management-io/policy-collection/deploy/README.md

 ## Remove resources

+You can either use `remove.sh` to search for and remove resources from Open Cluster Management that are created with the `deploy.sh` script, or you can use `kubectl delete -f manifests.yaml` if `deploy.sh` has not been run since the manifests were generated and deployed to the cluster.

-Find and remove resources that are created with the `deploy.sh` script from Red Hat Advanced Cluster Management.
-You must meet the following prerequisites before you remove resources with the `remove.sh` script:
+To use `remove.sh`, you must meet the following prerequisites before you remove resources with the `remove.sh` script:

 - Your `oc` or `kubectl` CLI must be configured and able to access to the resources that you want to